christianh814/ansible/README.md

 ## Lamp

 This is a playbook that installs a webserver and a db server in a basic "lamp" stack.
 This is mostly for example and isn't really ready for any sort of production workflow.

+## BaseOS

+This is a playbook is for basic setup of an EL server (mainly for me)